The phylum Aschelminthes is an obsolete group that comprised pseudocoelomate, triploblastic organisms with bilateral symmetry.

 The digestive system and feeding - Like their counterparts, Kinorhyncha species also have a complete digestive system.

 From the mouth, food material moves to the buccal cavity and then to the sucking pharynx.
 From the pharynx, they are moved to the esophagus (lined with cuticle) and then to the gut (mid and hindgut) which consists of epithelial cells.
 The anus is located in the last segment.

 Depending on the habitat, Kinorhynchs feed on a variety of materials including organic material, algae, as well as bacteria, and diatoms.

 Nervous system and sensory organs - Kinorhynchs have a simple nervous system that consists of ten ganglia around the pharynx.
 This simple brain is divided into several segments including the anterior somata, neuropil somata, as well as the posterior somata.

 In addition to the ganglia, the nervous system also comprises longitudinal nerves.
 These nerves run longitudinally into the trunk and are connected to each other by a pair of commissures in each segment.
 Sensory organs include microvillar eyespots and the ocelli located behind the mouth cone.

 Reproduction - Kinorhynchs are dioecious which means that there are two separate sexes.
 Some of the reproductive organs and structures in male forms include 2 or 3 spicules and gonopores.
-Females, on the other hand, have gonads (with germ and nutritive cells) and oviducts.
+Females have gonads (with germ and nutritive cells) and oviducts.